RaewynD/IsingModel/README.md

 # IsingModel
-The Ising Model in Python
+THIS IS A MERGE CONFLICT The Ising Model in Python